 “We have indeed created man in the best of moulds.”
 (At Teen: 4).

 Take the time to get to know them.
 Spend time with them.
 Play with them.
 Have conversations with them.
 As they grow, let them take on responsibilities appropriate to their age.

 Watch and observe them in wonder.
 Reflect on how they have grown and matured.

 3 – We Try To Make Them What We Want Them To Be

-I have noticed a lot of adults who were moulded by parents into what they want—usually lawyers, doctors, or similar have returned to childhood dreams of being artists or beauticians or writers.
-Or they failed to conform initially.
+I have noticed a lot of adults who were molded by their parents into what they want—usually lawyers, doctors, or similar—have returned to their childhood dreams of being artists or beauticians or writers.
+Or they initially failed to conform.

-If we can avoid or remedy these three mistakes in our parenting we will, bi’idhnillah, have strong resilient children and there will be less broken adults that require repair, insha’Allah:
+If we can avoid or remedy these three mistakes in our parenting, we will, bi’idhnillah, have strong, resilient children, and there will be fewer broken adults that require repair, insha’Allah.